The Simple Investor (and 5 big threats)

 2. The Distractions

-There's always a hot new investment.
+There's always a hot new investment out there.

-Investments that can easily become a new obsession.
+Investments that can easily become a distraction.

-And new ideas can be easy to fall in love with.
+It can be easy to fall in love with a new idea.

-But according to JPM Asset Management..
+But according to JPM Asset Management.

 The average investor trying to pick their own investments over the long term.